raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 });
 ```

 Any region that is entirely white or entirely black is its own rotation, so no further dividing and conquering need be done.
-For images that have large black regions, the "whirling regions" algorithm is not just aesthetically delightful, it's faster than a brute-force transposition of array elements.
+For images that have large areas of blank space, the "whirling regions" algorithm is not just aesthetically delightful, it's faster than a brute-force transposition of array elements.

 Optimizations like this can only be implemented when the algorithm and the data structure are isomorphic to each other.